-DESY Hamburg / RWTH Aachen
+DESY Hamburg / MPI Munich / RWTH Aachen

 Abstract.
-The following report shows the results of a comparison between the $k_t$ , anti- $k_t$ , Cambridge/Aachen and SISCone jet-algorithms, which were used to analyse direct and resolved dijet photoproduction Monte Carlo data from the Pythia event generator.
+The following report shows the results of a comparison between the k_t , anti- k_t , Cambridge/Aachen and SISCone jet-algorithms, which were used to analyse direct and resolved dijet photoproduction Monte Carlo data from the Pythia event generator.
 For the leading jets we demanded cuts of 25, 15 and - if a third jet existed - 10 GeV.
-It was investigated if the results of each algorithm agree for the comparison between reconstructed- and hadron- level.
-To find corresponding jets on different levels a matching procedure was introduced, which depends on a goemetrical radius parameter.
-To optimize this and the radius parameter of the different jet algorithms is one of our main aims.
+For each algorithm, differences of the same observables between reconstructedand hadron- level were investigated.
+To find corresponding jets on different levels a matching procedure was introduced, which depends on an angular distance parameter.
+To optimize this and the jet radius parameter of the different jet-algorithms is one of our main aims.